 Chuck Ofsthun, Athlete

 Chuck wrestled for Robbinsdale High School, graduating in 1950.
 He was a three-time state champion, earning a state title at 103 lbs. in 1948, 103 lbs. in 1949, and 112 lbs. in 1950.
 One of his highlights is beating Dick Mueller from Anoka.
 This was Mueller’s only high school loss.
-Chuck continued to wrestle at the University of Min-nesota, qualifying for the NCAA National tournament in 1954, and earned a second place All-American finish.
-Chuck coached at Robbinsdale High School for three years, and then went on to start a Junior High wrestling program in Columbia Heights for head coach Jack Gause.
-He coached for 6 years and continued teaching until retiring in 1991.
+Chuck continued to wrestle at the University of Minnesota, qualifying for the NCAA National tournament in 1954, and earned a second-place All-American finish.
+Chuck coached at Robbinsdale High School for three years and then went on to start a Junior High wrestling program in Columbia Heights for head coach Jack Gause.
+He coached for six years and continued teaching until retiring in 1991.

 Today Chuck and his wife Carol reside in Fountain Hills, Arizona.
-They have 5 children and 7 grandchildren.
+They have five children and seven grandchildren.

 Jeff “Bro” Olsen, Coach

 Bro attended Benilde High School, graduating from there in 1962, and then attended Mankato State College.
 After being drafted, he served in Vietnam as an infantryman with the 1st Infantry Division in 1967-68 and then graduated from the University of Minnesota in 1970.
 He and his wife Autumn left the Twin Cities and moved north in 1972 where they build their home in the Beltrami Island State Forest, south of Roseau.
 They have four adult children.